 So I’ve learned the hard way by making mistakes – lots of them – but 10 years on, although I don’t have an award winning garden, our two tiny plots – front and back – have become a little wild life haven right in the middle of London.

 In the summer there is a constant buzz of bees on our lavender.
 We have a resident toad.
 Last year the blue tits fledged right into the kitchen and our visitors include woodpeckers, nuthatches, coal tits and long tail tits, gold finches and green finches, gold crests, swifts, bats, newts, dragonflies, stag beetles and butterflies – of all sorts – to name but a few.

-And despite being no gardening expert we manage every year a freezer filling harvest of fruit, masses of herbs and simple but delicious vegetables in amongst the flowers.
+And despite being no gardening expert we manage every year a freezer filling harvest of raspberries, masses of herbs and spinach, peas, courgettes and much more in amongst the flowers.
 And all without nasty toxic chemicals.

 So to help you as a beginner get started with your organic garden, I’ve put together a list of my absolute top organic gardening tips.
 They cover the fundamentals of :

 So do give them a read and save for later so you can start planning your organic garden and create your own little wildlife haven.

 You are going to get bugs in your organic garden.
 Lots of bugs.
 In fact you actually want bugs in your organic garden for pollination and healthy soil and more.
 Bugs only really become pests in the absence of predators who can keep them in balance.